Keyboard shortcuts

 OutputTypePurpose

-EnvRadiance[env_id]mip-mapped octahedral 2D arrayBackground + roughness-based reflections
+EnvRadiance[slot]mip-mapped octahedral 2D arrayBackground + roughness-based reflections

-SH9[env_id]storage bufferL2 diffuse irradiance (spherical harmonics)
+SH9[slot]storage bufferL2 diffuse irradiance (spherical harmonics)

 Frame Execution Order

-3. Determine which env_ids are dirty (hash)
+3. Determine which internal slots are dirty (hash or imported-face cache miss)

 4. Dispatch compute passes: